sourav-bk/Golang/MessageQueue.md

   A channel is a lightweight virtual connection that operates within a single TCP connection.
 Producers use channels to publish messages to RabbitMQ efficiently without creating multiple TCP connections.

+  > Connection : A Connection is a physical TCP connection established between a client application.
+  > Channel : A Channel is a lightweight virtual connection that exists inside a TCP connection.

 - **RabbitMQ Broker ::**